open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 (Mention that these protocols are intended to be extended upon, possibly with some ideas?)

 # Security Considerations

+## Assumptions

+0. The cryptographic key pair on the chip is stored securely
+1. The Creator and User are responsible for their own secure key management

 ## (Mathematical proof)